unChaz/sci-fi-5e/srd/classes/soldier.md

 When you take the Attack action on your turn to make a ranged attack, you can use your bonus action to call out a target to your allies.
 When you do so, choose an ally and expend one superiority die.
 The next time that ally attacks the target creature, roll your superiority die and add it to the attack roll.

 **Maneuvering Attack**
 When you hit a creature with a weapon attack, you can expend one superiority die to maneuver one of your comrades into a more advantageous position.
-You add the superiority die to the attack’s damage roll, and you choose a friendly creature who can see or hear you.
+You add the superiority die to the attack's damage roll, and you choose a friendly creature who can see or hear you.
 That creature can use its reaction to move up to half its speed without provoking opportunity attacks from the target of your attack.

 ####  Inspiring Surge
 Starting at 7th level, when you use your Action Surge feature, you can choose one creature within 60 feet of you that is allied with you.
 That creature can make one melee or ranged weapon attack with its reaction, provided that it can see or hear you.